Dashue/dashue.github.io/Snow/_posts/2012/2012-01-11-my-take-on-ref.md

 categories: .Net, Software Development
 published: true
 ---

+---excerpt
+A good friend of mine asked me to share my thoughts on the ref keyword
+---end
 A good friend of mine asked me to share my thoughts on the ref keyword so here goes.

 To give it some context: To me a good method is a function taking a variable amount of parameters, making some processing and possibly returning the result.
 Furthermore the method should do one thing and one thing only and never change input parameter values.